apparebit/js-junction/packages/apparebit-com/README.md

 # `apparebit-com`

-While nominally a package amongst others in js-junction, this package contains the source code and other assets for generating <https://apparebit.com> with Proact.
-As such, there is little benefit to actually publishing the package.
+While nominally a package amongst others in js-junction, this package contains the source code and other assets for generating version 3.0 of
+<http://apparebit.com> with Proact and, once released, using https.
+As such,
+there is little benefit to actually publishing the package.
 Besides, it is necessarily incomplete, since the website utilizes commercially licensed fonts.

 ## Copyright and License